- What is a Congenital Heart Defect?

 A normal heart has valves, arteries and chambers that carry the blood throughout the body.
 When the heart and all blood vessels work correctly, the blood is pumped through the heart, to the lungs for oxygen, back the heart and out to the body for delivery of oxygen.
 When the heart structures don’t develop properly before birth, this pattern can be interrupted.

-Congenital heart defects come in many forms, but families affected by CHD have access to advanced treatments and techniques at Fetal Care Center Dallas.
+Congenital heart defects come in many forms.
+CHD affecting pregnant women and infants in Dallas have access to advanced treatments and techniques through our specialized center.

 - Common Forms of CHD